galpt/go-kotatsu-bot/README.md

   - Review the bot logs for permission or HTTP errors.

 ## Development notes
-- The bot uses discordgo for gateway connections and direct REST calls for forum tag operations (reads `available_tags` and updates `applied_tags`).
+- The bot uses [discordgo](https://github.com/bwmarrin/discordgo) for gateway connections and direct REST calls for forum tag operations (reads `available_tags` and updates `applied_tags`).
 - The `commandConfig` map in `commands.go` defines the available commands and their corresponding tag names.
 Edit this map to add/remove commands or change labels.

 ## License
-- MIT (or your preferred license)
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.